-- 5.2 Understanding - 5.3 Applying
+- 5.3 Applying - 5.4 Analysing and evaluating

-Amplification of these skills is given in SQA's Skills Framework: Skills for Learning, Skills for Life and Skills for Work.
+Amplification of these is given in SQA's Skills Framework: Skills for Learning, Skills for Life and Skills for Work.
 The level of these skills should be at the same SCQF level of the Unit and be consistent with the SCQF level descriptor.
 Further information on building in skills for learning, skills for life and skills for work is given in the Unit Support Notes.

-Numeracy skills shown in this Unit provide automatic certification of the Core Skill: Numeracy at SCQF level 3
+Numeracy skills shown in this Unit provide automatic certification of the Core Skill: Numeracy at SCQF level 4